 The neurons develop into networks.
 Those networks then help people produce the results they want to see in whatever area of their life that they feel needs a change.

-How Does the Raikov Effect by Inspire3 Work?
+How Does the Raikov Effect Course by Inspire3 Work and How to Use It?

 The new technique that is being promoted through the Raikov Effect by Inspire3 simplifies the process that was discovered more than a generation ago.